Block on Trump's Asylum Ban Upheld by Supreme Court

 A police officer shows up and starts asking you questions.
 He's saying someone accused you of rape, theft, fraud.
 You're innocent, but they don't believe you.
 You're being falsely accused.
 What do you do?

-Here are three things you should keep in mind if you are falsely accused of a crime:
+Here are three things you should keep in mind if there are false allegations of a crime.

 Anything you say can and will be used against you.
 If the police show up at your door asking you questions, don't panic.
 Don't proclaim your innocence.
 Don't try to explain.
 Police don't have to read you your Miranda rights until you are in custody and being interrogated.
 This doesn't mean you shouldn't exercise your right to not say anything.

 The one person you should definitely talk to is an attorney.
 Your conversations with your attorney are protected under attorney-client privilege.
 So, blab away.
-The more information you can give your attorney, the better equipped he or she will be to:
+The more information you can give your attorney, the better equipped they will be to:

-Even after a false accusation has been dismissed, you may still need your attorney ...
+Even if you don't go to jail and a false accusation has been dismissed, you may still need your attorney for a defamation case.

-If you've been falsely accused, you may have a claim for defamation.
+If you've been falsely accused, you may have a claim for defamation of character.
 In a claim for defamation, be it libel or slander, you would have to show that a defendant's statement to a third party harmed your reputation and caused you damages.
 False accusations of serious crimes are often considered libel per se.

-If you've been falsely accused, an experienced criminal defense attorney may be able to help you protect your rights and assess your options.
+If you've been falsely accused, suing might be your next legal action.
+An experienced criminal defense attorney may be able to help you protect your rights and assess your options.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Sign into your Legal Forms and Services account to manage your estate planning documents.Sign In